-For observations requiring resolutions of R > 15,000, COS is more sensitive than STIS by factors of 10 to 30 in the far-ultraviolet (\sim 1150 Å $< \lambda < 2050$ Å) and by factors of two to three in the near-ultraviolet (\sim 1700 Å $< \lambda <$ 3200 Å).
+For observations requiring resolutions of R > 15,000, COS is more sensitive than STIS by factors of 10 to 30 in the far-ultraviolet (\sim 1150 Å < 1 < 2050 Å) and by factors of two to three in the near-ultraviolet (~1700 Å < 1 < 3200 Å) for some NUV gratings (see COS Instrument Handbook).
 COS also has a unique but limited capability to observe wavelengths between 900 Å and 1150 Å. However, it does not operate in the optical.
 Please refer to the COS Instrument Handbook for important factors concerning COS observations in this wavelength range.

 COS is optimized for observing faint point source targets, making it the instrument of choice for such objects.
 COS has an aperture of 2.5" in diameter.
-COS/FUV spatial resolution is limited to 1", while COS/NUV spatial resolution is approximately 0.05".
+COS/FUV spatial resolution is limited to 1", while COS/NUV spatial resolution is approximately 0.06".
 However, for sources larger than approximately 1" perpendicular to the dispersion direction, portions of the spectrum may overlap on the NUV detector.
 Therefore, when spatial resolution is required, STIS is usually the preferred instrument.
 STIS first order NUV and FUV MAMA modes have a spatial resolution of about 0.05" over a 25" long slit, while STIS CCD spectral modes (1900 Å - 10,200 Å) have a spatial resolution of about 0.1" with a 52" long slit.

-STIS high dispersion echelle modes have significantly higher spectral resolution than COS (R ~100,000 vs. R ~20,000), which is essential for some science programs.
+STIS high dispersion echelle modes have significantly higher spectral resolution than COS (R \sim 100,000 vs. R \sim 20,000), which is essential for some science programs.
 In addition, the STIS/NUV medium resolution echelle mode, E230M, has a wider wavelength coverage in a single exposure (~800 Å) than does a single COS/NUV medium resolution exposure (100 Å to 120 Å in three discontinuous pieces).
 Despite the sensitivity advantage of COS in the NUV, when complete coverage of a broad wavelength range is needed, STIS is the more efficient choice.
+In particular, the sensitivity of the COS/G285M configuration is no longer better than that of STIS configurations of comparable spectral resolution and covering similar wavelength ranges.
 STIS also has a wider variety of apertures than COS; this includes a number of neutral density apertures that makes STIS the preferred instrument for many UV bright objects.
 Given the low usage of most COS/NUV modes, it is likely that calibrations for comparable STIS/NUV modes will be more robust.